GluuFederation/docs-gg-prod/docs/source/upgrade.md

       mv konga.sql kong.sql oxd_db.mv.db  /opt/gluu-gateway-setup/templates
       ```

-1. Download upgrade script from here and start installation by following command.
+1. [Download upgrade script from here](https://raw.githubusercontent.com/GluuFederation/gluu-gateway-setup/version_4.1/setup/gg-upgrade-4-0-to-4-1.py) and start installation by following command.

-      - When generate client question will ask, select `n` then it will prompt to ask oxd_id.
+      - When `generate client` question will ask, select `n` then it will prompt to ask oxd_id.
-      - you need to open new terminal, open `local.js` which you have take backup in step-2.
+      - Open new terminal, open `local.js` which you have take backup in step-2.
 Open it and copy past the oxd_id, client_id and client_secret.

       ```
       cd /opt/gluu-gateway-setup/